A Police Killing Without a Hint of Racism

 I know why they have not released it.
 It’s not bloody.
 It’s the most chilling, horrific thing you’ve seen in your life.
 This kid was begging for his life.
 He raised his hands, did everything the cops told him to do.
 And then they just executed him.
 It’s bone chilling.
 One of the worst experiences I’ve ever had in my life is sitting in a court room with his widow, who watched it for the second time, and she literally went into convulsions.
 I had to grab her to hold her in a bear hug.
 It was just awful.

-Ben has been with me for eight years and does nothing but the civil rights practice.
+Ben has been with me for eight years and does nothing but the civil-rights practice.
 I’ve been doing criminal and civil rights for 35 years.
 I’ve seen thousands of tapes.
-This is light years beyond anything I’ve ever seen… it burns a hole in your brain.
+This is light years beyond anything I’ve ever seen … it burns a hole in your brain.
 I literally had nightmares about it.

 And here is an excerpt from the incident report produced by a Mesa police officer, who watched the body-cam footage of the encounter and described what happened from beginning to end.
 Throughout the events about to be described, Daniel Shaver is totally unarmed, and wearing basketball shorts and a t-shirt: